+They had been trying to conceive for almost three years.
 They'd tried things the traditional way (well, the "traditional way" when it came to lesbians) and turkey basted Shauna with their good friend Roger's sperm.
 When that hadn't worked, they began fertility treatments.
 Julie was eight years older than Shauna, so it was the natural choice to have Shauna carry the baby.
 Shauna hadn't been sure how she felt about adding a kid to the mix, but she loved her wife, and she thought it would probably all work out just fine.